microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 In this example, the string `__MODEL__` will be replaced in the file `scenarios.py`, while the string `__PROMPT__` will be replaced in the `prompt.txt` file.

 The `template` field can also take on a list value, but this usage is considered advanced and is not described here.
-See the code, or the `GAIA` benchmark for additional information about this option.
+See the `autogenbench/run_cmd.py` code, or the `GAIA` benchmark tasks files for additional information about this option.

 ## Task Instance Expansion Algorithm

 Once the tasks have been defined, as per above, they must be "instantiated" before they can be run.
-This instantiation happens automatically when the user issues the `autogenbench run` command, and involves creating a local folder to share with Docker.
-Each instance and repetition gets its own folder along the path: `./results/[scenario]/[instance_id]/[repetition]`.
+This instantiation happens automatically when the user issues the `autogenbench run` command and involves creating a local folder to share with Docker.
+Each instance and repetition gets its own folder along the path: `./results/[scenario]/[task_id]/[instance_id]`.
 For the sake of brevity we will refer to this folder as the `DEST_FOLDER`.

 The algorithm for populating the `DEST_FOLDER` is as follows:

 1. Pre-populate DEST_FOLDER with all the basic starter files for running a scenario (found in `autogenbench/template`).
-2. Recursively copy the template folder (if `template` in the json scenario definition points to a folder) to DEST_FOLDER.
-If the `template` instead points to a file, copy the file, but rename it to `scenario.py`
+2. Recursively copy the template folder specified in the JSONL line to DEST_FOLDER (if the JSON `template` attribute points to a folder) If the JSONs `template` attribute instead points to a file, copy the file, but rename it to `scenario.py`
-3. Apply any string replacement, as outlined in the prior section.
+3. Apply any string replacements, as outlined in the prior section.
 4. Write a run.sh file to DEST_FOLDER that will be executed by Docker when it is loaded.
 The `run.sh` is described below.

 ## Scenario Execution Algorithm